PhoenixTales/wiki.gothicarchive.org/items.md

 - was acquired by _The Orc Hunter_ who was later turned into zombie by curse guarding the _Focus Stone_ under the _Stone Circle Of The Damned_
 - `I'm looking for an Orcish talisman (...) its former owner used it to defend himself against angry Orcs.`
 - it's 3d model name is `ItMi_Amulet_UluMulu_01`, suggesting it was originally used as variant of Ulu-Mulu
+- in the final release, _orc shaman_ _Ur-Shak_ says `Take Ur-Shak talisman!
+Talisman protect from breath of fire lizard!` but doesn't actually give anything

+## Orc Medicine
+- according to _Tarrok_, required to save an _orc_ poisoned by _minecrawler_ bites

 ## Potion "Mad Bull"
 - causes temporary madness (`Npc_SetToMad (self,30)`)